 Every American values personal privacy.
 Everyone wants the government to interfere with their private lives as infrequently as possible.
 So the “right to privacy” is used as a cover to justify practices that the public will not accept until it has been exposed to them for years.
 We can see this principle at work in the seamless progression from contraception to abortion to euthanasia.
 And the “right to privacy” is also used to justify homosexual acts, adultery, infanticide and all kinds of pornography.

 The public has “evolved” to accept acts that were once universally believed to be immoral and loathsome.
 Anti-lifers now label any opposition to abortion, euthanasia, pornography and other evils “anti-choice,” “anti-freedom,” and “anti-American.”

 The Psychological Connection

 So there are legal, medical and practical connections between contraception and abortion.
-But they all pale in comparison to the most important connection of all: The fact that the belief system that accepts contraception will inevitably require abortion.
+But they all pale in comparison to the most important connection of all: the fact that the belief system which accepts contraception will inevitably require abortion.

 Why does a couple contracept?
 Because they don’t want a child.
 Why don’t they want a child?
 Because they have made Important Plans for Their Lives.
 And when contraception fails, the resulting “unplanned” child is often seen as an intruder, one who will spoil the couple’s carefully laid plans.

 And when a couple has denied God’s plan for their lives once through contraception, it is so much easier to do it again through abortion.
-As Blessed Teresa of Calcutta observed,
+As St. Teresa of Calcutta observed:

 Some pro-life activists will certainly be offended by the classification of artificial contraception as “anti-life,” because they have completely separated contraception from abortion in their minds.
 As far as they are concerned, abortion and artificial contraception are two entirely separate issues.